EMDR-Europe Accredited Consultant.

 Proceeding however from the wise dictum of China’s late reformist leader Deng Xiaoping that, in his view of the economy, it doesn’t matter whether a cat is black or white as long as it catches mice, I find that the best therapeutic mouse-catcher by far is Eye-Movement Desensitisation and Reprocessing, or EMDR, in which I have been since 2011 an Accredited Consultant with the EMDR Association Europe.

 Like Deng Xiaoping, and after many years reporting the former Communist world, I have (as you will discover if you choose to work with me) no great patience with rigid ideologies, whether political, religious or therapeutic, including especially in the practice of EMDR.

-Trained in basic EMDR in 2004, I work closely with Dr Laurel Parnell in the US and her Attachment-Focused approach, which has unleashed my own EMDR practice since I first encountered this way of working (thanks to Norfolk colleague Maeve Allison) in 2013.
+Trained in basic EMDR in 2004, I draw particular inspiration now from the work of Dr Laurel Parnell in the US and her Attachment-Focused approach.
+This has unleashed my own EMDR practice since I first encountered this way of working (thanks to Norfolk colleague Maeve Allison) in 2013.

 As well as training in post-basic EMDR (incorporating also the very useful teachings of Jim Knipe in particular), I offer supervision of EMDR colleagues either just wanting to improve their practice or wishing to move towards accreditation with the EMDR Association UK and Ireland as either Practitioners or Consultants.

 My professional accrediting body as a psychotherapist is the UKCP.